ONSdigital/es-aggregation-sg/README.md

         aggregated_column - A column to aggregate by. e.g. Enterprise_Reference. <br>
         additional_aggregated_column - A column to aggregate by. e.g. Region. <br>
         aggregation_type - How we wish to do the aggregation. e.g. sum, count, nunique. <br>
-        total_columns - The name of the columns to produce aggregations for. <br>
+        total_columns - The names of the columns to produce aggregations for. <br>
         cell_total_column - Name of column to rename total_column. <br>
  }}